 Since December 2018, WCCMH has sent a series of communications to county stakeholders to share millage details including:

 - Descriptions of past and future jail diversion and public safety work

 - Announcement of May 1, 2019 WCCMH service expansion

 - Recent and next steps for youth diversion activities

 - Read about the first six months

 Millage Advisory Committee

-In June of 2019, Washtenaw County Community Mental Health established a Millage Advisory Committee to provide strategic oversight on Washtenaw County’s Public Safety and Mental Health Millage activities and investments.
-The 12-member committee, chaired by St. Joseph Mercy Chelsea President and CEO Nancy Graebner, is a subcommittee of the Washtenaw County Community Mental Health Board and reports to the Washtenaw County Board of Commissioners as required.
-MAC members held their first meeting on June 10, 2019 at the Washtenaw County Learning Resource Center in Ann Arbor.
+In the spring of 2019, Washtenaw County Community Mental Health established a Millage Advisory Committee (MAC) to provide strategic oversight on Washtenaw County’s Public Safety and Mental Health Millage activities and investments.
+The 13-member committee, chaired by St. Joseph Mercy Chelsea President and CEO Nancy Graebner, is a subcommittee of the Washtenaw County Community Mental Health Board and reports to the Washtenaw County Board of Commissioners as required.
+MAC members held their first meeting on June 10 at the Washtenaw County Learning Resource Center in Ann Arbor.
 Read more to meet the committee members, learn about committee activities, and view agendas and minutes.

 Sign up to receive periodic updates about millage investments, job postings, prevention programs, and outreach activities.